 Speaking of violence….

 Hollywood stuntmen Chad Stehalski and David Leitch split the director’s chair for John Wick.
 They’ve since been contracted separately to make more films using that template.
-If their subsequent work is going to be a dick measuring contest between friendly combatants in an effort to outdo each other’s action set pieces, I can’t help but believe that the stunt work from these two guys will only be helped by this spirit of competition.
+If their subsequent work is going to be a pissing match between friendly combatants in an effort to outdo each other’s action set pieces, I can’t help but believe that the stunt work from these two guys will only be helped by this spirit of competition.
 Though not on par with the frequency or creativity of the wet work in John Wick, Atomic Blonde has an action sequence so sophisticated and, frankly, intellectually overwhelming, it not only tops Wick in terms of execution, it’s up there with the very best in the action genre.